-Metric 5a.1: Do jurisdictions with the largest percentage of households living in High or Highest Resource census tracts receive a significant percentage of their RHNA as lower-income units?
+METRIC 5a.1: Do jurisdictions with the largest percentage of households living in High or Highest Resource tracts receive a significant percentage of their RHNA as lower-income units?

-Metric 5b: Do jurisdictions exhibiting racial and economic exclusion receive a share of the region's housing need that is at least proportional to their share of the region's households?
+METRIC 5a.2: Do jurisdictions with the largest percentage of households living in High or Highest Resource tracts receive a share of the region's housing need that is at least proportional to their share of the region's households?